 No, it is a free gift from Google.
-And it is the easiest way to make sure that your practice is showing higher than the cowboys down the road.
-It is very simple and will probably take most people, if you haven't even claimed your listing or you're not sure what I'm talking about, I would put aside 15-20 minutes tops and you'll be good to go.
+And it is the easiest way to make sure that your practice is showing higher than the Cowboys down the road.
+It is very simple and will probably take most people if you haven't even claimed your listing or you're not sure what I'm talking about.
+I would put aside 1520 minutes tops and you'll be good to go.
 You'll dramatically increase the visibility of your practice on Google.

-Tell you what, Nicola, I didn't say this at the beginning, I said you were on with Nigel Botterill, you weren't there just hanging on his coattails, you are an osteopath, but you now spend your time running your own business, Boost My Practice.
-You've got a lot of experience in this stuff and you work specifically with clinics and other medical practices to make this stuff happen.
-So, if people need to know how to do this, and they can't be bothered to find their way around the Google stuff, you could help them.
+Anyone Nicola I didn't say this at the beginning.
+I said you run with Nigel bottrill I mean, you weren't there just hanging on his coattails you are an osteopath, but you now spend your time running your own business boosts my practice.
+You've got a lot of experience in this stuff and you work specifically with clinics and other medical practice.
+Seems to make this stuff happen.
+So if people need to know how to do this, and they, you know, they can't be bothered to find their way around the Google stuff, you could help them.

 Absolutely.
-We've also got a free course it's called Master Google My Business for Practice Success.
-You can just go to the website, hit free courses and as I say, 15-20 minutes is the longest it'll take you.
+We've also got a free course it's called master Google My Business for practice success.
+You can just go to the website, hit free courses and it defy you have it.
+As I say, 1520 minutes is the longest it'll take you.

 And I will get people who will send me messages saying is this just a marketing exercise?
-It's not, I'm not just marketing, Nicola's business here, Nicola's got loads of free stuff to help you grow your business.
+It's not, I'm not just marketing, Nikolas business here, Nicholas got loads of free stuff to help you grow your business.
 It's all really, really important.
-But I'd be remiss if I didn't let you know that she's there as a professional to help out with the more detailed stuff as well.
+But I'd be I'd be remiss if I didn't let you know that she's there as a professional to help out with a more detailed stuff as well.
 So anyway, back to you, Nicola.

 No worries.
-So, let's go on to the next slide.
+So let's go on to the next slide.